- 1 KitchenAid Mixer Attachments

 The dough hook is used for… you guessed it, dough!
-Bread dough, donuts, brioche, for any type of bread, this is will be your go-to attachment.
+Bread dough, donuts, brioche, for any type of bread, this will be your go-to attachment.
 My guess would be though, unless you are a bread die-hard, the chances are the dough hook will probably be the least used KitchenAid attachment of the three standard accessories that come with your mixer.

 If you love making homemade bread, the dough hook is your guy.
 It is fast, kneads dough to perfection and requires zero effort from you.
-If usually avoid making homemade bread because you can’t be bothered kneading dough by hand for 20 minutes, then the KitchenAid dough hook will be a game-changer for you.
+If you usually avoid making homemade bread because you can’t be bothered kneading dough by hand for 20 minutes, then the KitchenAid dough hook will be a game-changer for you.

-I find that the dough hook takes just under 10 minutes to knead dough, considerably less time (and effort) than it takes me to knead by hand.
+I find that the dough hook takes just under 10 minutes to knead the dough, considerably less time (and effort) than it takes me to knead by hand.